 Failure to Fulfill Conditions of Enrollment

-A. Accuracy of College Records - Students are expected to provide accurate and complete information on all College forms and documents, including applications for admission and financial aid, references, health and immunization reports, local and home addresses and other types of records.
+A. Accuracy of College Records - Students are expected to provide accurate and complete information on all College forms and documents, including applications for admission, financial aid, references, health and immunization reports, local and home addresses, and other types of records.

-B. Class Attendance - The Attendance Policy for MCLA is listed in the most recent edition of the College Catalog.
+B. Class Attendance - The Attendance Policy at MCLA is listed in the most recent edition of the College Catalog.
 Furthermore, each class may have a separate attendance policy established for it by the faculty member of record for the course.
-However, should a student fail to attend all of his or her classes for a period of a week or more, without approval from his/her faculty, or should a student be failing all of his/her courses and it can be confirmed that there is no way for the student to make up the work in their course/s, then MCLA reserves the prerogative to take steps to terminate such a student's enrollment.
+However, should a student fail to attend all of the student's classes for a period of a week or more, without approval from the student's faculty, or should a student be failing all of the student's courses and it can be confirmed that there is no way for the student to make up the work in the student's course/s, then MCLA reserves the prerogative to take steps to terminate such a student's enrollment.
 This action would result in residence contract termination as well.

-C. Communications with the College - Students are expected to pick up their own mail at the campus mailroom, check their campus voice mail, and check their electronic mail accounts assigned by the College regularly.
+C. Communications with the College - Students are expected to regularly pick up their own mail at the campus mailroom, check their campus voice mail, and check their electronic mail accounts assigned by the College.
 These are the primary communication systems used by the College.

 D. Completion of Registration - Each semester students are required to complete their registration with the College before they are recognized as students of the school

 E. Conditions Established as Part of Disciplinary Sanctions - All students are expected to fulfill conditions established as part of disciplinary sanctions.
-Students who fail to fulfill these conditions may be subjected to additional disciplinary action and/or his/her enrollment may be terminated.
+Students who fail to fulfill these conditions may be subject to additional disciplinary action and/or the student's enrollment may be terminated.
 Residence contracts may also be terminated.

-F. Financial Obligations - Students shall be held responsible for all obligations which they have incurred with the College.
-Failure to comply with this policy, without prior permission being granted, could result in loss of on campus housing space, on-campus parking, as well as a hold placed against the release of grades, diploma or transcript of a student with such outstanding obligations.
+F. Financial Obligations - Students shall be held responsible for all financial obligations which they have incurred with the College.
+Failure to comply with this policy, without prior permission being granted, could result in loss of on campus housing space and/or on-campus parking as well as a hold placed against the release of grades, diploma or transcript of a student with such outstanding obligations.

 G. Health and Immunization Records - State law requires all students to provide complete and accurate immunization records in order to be enrolled in any college or university.
-The College Health Services is primarily responsible for monitoring the compliance of each student concerning this particular legal requirement.
-If a person should fail to comply with this requirement, the College may either prevent the student from completing their registration or remove the student from the enrollment rosters of the school.
+The Health Services Office is primarily responsible for monitoring the compliance of each student concerning this particular legal requirement.
+If a person should fail to comply with this requirement, the College may either prevent the student from completing the student's registration or remove the student from the enrollment rosters of the school.